khofstadter/CS220-AU-navigating-the-digital-world/websites.md

 - main disadvantages: you need some coding experience

-- you can add CMS to some static sites e.g. with [https://jamstack.org/](https://jamstack.org/) as demonstrated in [https://youtu.be/4wD00RT6d-g](https://youtu.be/4wD00RT6d-g)
+- you can add CMS (a more visual environment i.e. a graphical user interface (GUI) to some static sites e.g. with [https://jamstack.org/](https://jamstack.org/) as demonstrated in [https://youtu.be/4wD00RT6d-g](https://youtu.be/4wD00RT6d-g)

 <br>